 Best Months to Visit Hanoi

 Hanoi has a monsoon-influenced tropical climate with four distinct seasons (spring, summer, autumn, and winter).
 It experiences a considerable amount of rainfall during summer and has a dry winter.
 A lot of rain falls in the months of May to September.
-The warmest month is July and wettest month is August.
+The warmest month is July and the wettest month is August.
 January is the coolest and driest month.
 The best time to visit Hanoi is from December until February when it’s dry and the temperature and humidity are much lower compared to the rest of the year.*

 Visa Requirements and Immigration